ParsePort/parseport.github.io/docs/security/datahandling.md

 ### Time to live in memory
 All data handled by ParsePort will live for `15 minutes` after processing.
-If there is a need for having certain data available for longer than `15 minutes`, e.g. if you use our collaborated space, you can postpone the deletion with `15 minutes`, untill you have finised your tasks.
+If there is a need for having certain data available for longer than `15 minutes`, e.g. if you use our collaborated space, you can postpone the deletion with `15 minutes`,until you have finished your tasks.

 ## What data are stored when using ParsePort solutions
 When uploading data to ParsePort all data handling are done in memory, and no physical files are stored at the servers.
-What is saved, is an `ID`, `user id` whom startet process and the `logs` for the processing of your data.
+What is saved, is an `ID`, `user id` whom started the process and the `logs` for the processing of your data.
 The ID can be used for retrieve logs, in case an error happens, and we need to contact you, to solve the issue.
 When signing up for ParsePort services, you have to provide `Name`, `Address`, `E-mail`, `Phone` and `billing information`.
 The privacy policies for ParsePort is available here: [https://parseport.com/cookies-and-privacy-policy/](https://parseport.com/cookies-and-privacy-policy/)